I am a Shiatsu practitioner and teacher, traveller and writer.

 In 2017 I had the pleasure of teaching in Paris and working on a Shiatsu mobile application (Tsubook) in Normandy, taking the opportunity to walk down that coast to Mont Saint-Michel, and elsewhere in Normandy and Brittany.

-In September 2017 I attended the European Shiatsu Congress in Vienna, sharing my Shiatsu with kind people who were willing to offer me bed, board and boots; walked the Via Sacra pilgrimage from Vienna to Mariazell, Austria (I am honoured it was featured in the Wanderlust Journal); visited the city of Graz; trekked round the Worthersee; walked in the Italian and Swiss alps; climbed a mountain near the Black Forest, Germany; and wandered along part of the Alsace wine route in France.
+In September 2017 I attended the European Shiatsu Congress in Vienna, sharing my Shiatsu with kind people who were willing to offer me bed, board and boots.
+I walked the Via Sacra pilgrimage from Vienna to Mariazell, Austria (I am honoured it was featured in the Wanderlust Journal), visited the city of Graz, trekked round the Worthersee, walked in the Italian and Swiss alps, climbed a mountain near the Black Forest, Germany; and wandered along part of the Alsace wine route in France.

 April 2018 saw me back in Paris to teach Maternity Shiatsu and walking the middle section of the Via de la Plata camino from Merida to Oursense (finally completing the full 1000 kms).

-My new book, Death and Loss in Shiatsu Practice, a Guide to Bodywork in Palliative Care will be published by Singing Dragon Press in August 2020.
-The theme of death, loss and grief is a major one in my work and you can find book and film reviews about the sujcet here in tamsinwriting.com and from a Shiatsu and Chinese Medicine perspective here at shiatsu690.com
+My first book, Working with Death and Loss in Shiatsu Practice, a Guide to Bodywork in Palliative Care was published by Singing Dragon Press in August 2020.
+There is more about the book on my website tamsingrainger.com

 I write articles about my work and travels, and am available for media interviews.